 - c.
 [Optional] The timeout interval for the boot menu plus the component that will automatically start on timeout. - If not configured, the Acronis loader waits for someone to select whether to boot the operating system (if present) or the Acronis component. - If you set, say, 10 sec. for the bootable agent, the agent will launch 10 seconds after the menu is displayed.
 This enables unattended onsite operation when booting from a PXE server or WDS/RIS. - d.
 [Optional] Remote logon settings: - User name and password to be entered on the console side at the connection to the agent.
 If you leave these boxes empty, the connection will be enabled without specifying credentials. - e.
 [Optional] Network settings (p.
-154): - TCP/IP settings to be assigned to the machine network adapters. - f.
+155): - TCP/IP settings to be assigned to the machine network adapters. - f.
 [Optional] Network port (p.
-155): - The TCP port that the bootable agent listens for incoming connection. - g.
-Licenses to be used:
+156): - The TCP port that the bootable agent listens for incoming connection. - g.
+The type of media to create.
+You can: - Create CD, DVD or other bootable media such as removable USB flash drives if the hardware BIOS allows for boot from such media - Build an ISO image of a bootable disc to burn it later on a blank disc - Upload the selected components to Acronis PXE Server - Upload the selected components to a WDS/RIS. - h.
+[Optional] Windows system drivers to be used by Acronis Universal Restore.
+This window appears only if a media other than PXE or WDS/RIS is selected. - i.
+Path to the media ISO file or the name or IP and credentials for PXE or WDS/RIS.